|

 "Is that it, then?"
 Bri asked, getting up to finish his trek back to

 the landing pad.
-He wanted to see Kor, but realized that it might
+He always looked forward to these encounters but

 36.

-Another sensation tingled through Bri's mind and body like an angel's
+Another sensation tingled through Bri's mind and body like the soft

 wings.
 It was not hostile -- it was erotic and focused on his

 manhood.
-The extreme sensory juxtaposition caused Bri to tilt his
+The extreme juxtaposition caused Bri's muscles to tense

 responses better than any

 date rape drug.
-Bri started to sweat, fully aware that he was
+He broke into a sweat, aware that he was

 37.